Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Ingest the `Contact` object and map the `Work Phone`, `Mobile Phone`, and `Home Phone` to the `Contact Point Phone` data map object from the `Contact` data stream.
 - [x] Ingest the `Contact` object and use streaming transforms to normalize the phone numbers from the `Contact` data stream into a separate `Phone` data lake object (DLO) that contains three rows, and then map this new DLO to the `Contact Point Phone` data map object.
-- [ ] Ingest the `Contact` object and then create a calculated insight to normalize the phone numbers, and then map to the `Contact Point Phone` data map object.
+- [ ] Ingest the `Contact` object and then create a Calculated Insight to normalize the phone numbers, and then map to the `Contact Point Phone` data map object.
 - [ ] Ingest the `Contact` object and create formula fields in the `Contact` data stream on the phone numbers, and then map to the `Contact Point Phone` data map object.

 **[⬆ Back to Top](#table-of-contents)**